• Link to Facebook

 Keeping tenants and visitors comfortable in hot exterior conditions is a primary concern for commercial building managers.
 However, as HVAC bills can get extensive for such large spaces, every effort should be taken to find ways to help reduce cooling costs.
 By using any combination of the seven ways listed above, commercial buildings can go a long way toward keeping costs under control.
 (Most of the above strategies apply to homes as well).

-Matt Lee is the owner of the Innovative Building Materials blog and a content writer for the building materials industry.
+Matt Lee is a content writer for the building materials industry.
 He is focused on helping fellow homeowners, contractors and architects discover materials and methods of construction that save money, improve energy efficiency and increase property value.

 Tags: buildings, energy consumption, energy efficiency, featured, HVAC, renewable sources